yuhsuansia/Batch-TPMBM-using-MCMC-sampling/README.md

 The tracking performance is evaluated using the trajectory generalised optimal subpattern-assignment (TGOSPA) metric, presented in

 Á. F. García-Fernández, A. S. Rahmathullah, L. Svensson, "A metric on the space of finite sets of trajectories for evaluation of multi-target tracking algorithms," in IEEE Transactions on Signal Processing, 2020, available at https://arxiv.org/abs/1605.01177.

+NOTE: implementations assign2DByCol.m and kBest2DAssign.m are copied from the GitHub repository https://github.com/USNavalResearchLaboratory/TrackerComponentLibrary.